Kenneth Setton: Early life, education and awards

 Setton was elected to the American Academy of Arts and Sciences in 1960.

 Career

 Setton began his teaching career at Boston University and the University of Manitoba.
-Then he taught at the University of Pennsylvania between 1950 and 1965, succeeding another medievalist, John L. La Monte.
+Next he taught at the University of Pennsylvania between 1950 and 1965, succeeding another medievalist, John L. La Monte.
 In the period between 1965 and 1968 he taught at the University of Wisconsin, where he was appointed director of the Institute for Research in the Humanities.
 After 1968 he worked at the Institute for Advanced Study in Princeton, New Jersey.

-He had many concurrent appointments, such as director of the library at the University of Pennsylvania, acting director of the Gennadius Library in Greece and Guggenheim Fellow.
+He had many concurrent appointments, such as director of the library at the University of Pennsylvania, acting director of the Gennadius Library in Greece, and Guggenheim Fellow.